stackus/sessions/README.md

 - Simple API: use it as an easy way to set signed (and optionally encrypted) cookies.
 - Built-in backends to store sessions in cookies or the filesystem.
-- Flash messages: session values that last until read.
+- Flash messages: messages that persist only for the current request, until the next request, or until read or removed.
 - Convenient way to switch session persistency (aka "remember me") and set other attributes.
 - Mechanism to rotate authentication and encryption keys.
 - Multiple sessions per request, even using different backends.
 - Interfaces and infrastructure for custom session backends: sessions from different stores can be retrieved and batch-saved using a common API.
+- Easy initialization of complex session data structures.

 ## Requirements
 - Go 1.23+